linuxfood/sqlite-setab/README.md

 ## Building

 1. Get Buck. <https://buckbuild.com/>
-2. Be a wizard.
-3. You'll need to build ZeroMQ <http://zeromq.org> and lay it out in a way Buck expects.
+2. Make sure you have boost, double-conversion, folly, gflags, glog, zeromq
+3. `buck build build/:setup_ubuntu`
-4. run `buck build sqlite-setab/...`
+4. run `buck build setab/...`

 If you successfully pull that off...
 Drop me a line.
 The code is absolutely riddled with bugs right now.

+## Building with Docker

+This doesn't work just yet, but in the future you'll be able to run `docker build .`

 ## License